This post contains affiliate links.

 4 types of platforms to host your online courses and who should use them #onlinecourses #ecourses #elearning

 4 Categories of Course Platforms

 You can create a simple ecourse just with a series of emails.
 All you need is an email marketing platform — these courses, of course, are primarily text-based, but you can include images and videos in these, in addition to assessments and quizzes.
 Most email marketing platforms offer everything you need to drip content at regular intervals.
 If you don’t have one already, I recommend Active Campaign.

 2. Course Authoring

-A course authoring platform is designed for non-academic course creation—Teachable, the platform I use most often and the one I recommend to many course authors, is a course authoring platform.
-Other platforms include Thinkific and Kajabi.
+A course authoring platform is designed for non-academic course creation—Teachable, the platform I use for Learning in Bloom programs, is a course authoring platform.
+Other platforms include Thinkific and Kajabi (I use Kajabi for Workplaceless and Amplifyable).
 Some authoring platforms are also marketplaces, such as Udemy.
 What’s nice about course authoring platforms is that usually there is at least some tracking of students and even some marketing baked in to the platform.
 They are usually pretty easy to use in comparison to other products.
 This is the category of platform that I recommend to anyone trying to create their first course.

 3. Learning Management System (LMS)